kevinwlu/iot/lesson8/README.md

 sudo pip install -U scikit-learn

-# Use conda on Windows or pip on Linux or macOS to install or update Python data analysis packages
+# Use conda on Windows, or pip on Linux or macOS to install or update Python data analysis packages

 sudo pip install -U pip